kerszamaral/orgb_gem5/README.md

-# How to open gem5 simulator on docker
+# Docker container for gem5 simulator with x86 architecture for educational purposes

+The full documentation on gem5 can be found [here](https://www.gem5.org/documentation/).

 ## Prerequisites